 Rheumatoid arthritis is a chronic condition.
-A person’s prognosis, or outlook, depends on many factors, including their age, disease progression, any complications, and lifestyle factors.
+A person’s outlook, or prognosis, depends on many factors, including age, disease progression, any complications, and lifestyle factors.

 Rheumatoid arthritis (RA) is a common form of arthritis that affects more than 1.3 million people in the United States alone.
 It can develop in anyone, but it is

-It is difficult to predict the exact impact that RA will have on a person’s life expectancy because the course of the disease differs significantly between people.
+It is difficult to predict the exact effect that RA will have on a person’s life expectancy because the course of the disease differs significantly among individuals.

 - worsening joint pain and swelling